News Of Prince William’s Alleged Affair Is Going Viral On Twitter

 “Everyone knows about the affair, darling.”

-As reported earlier by The Inquisitr, there were rumors that Prince William had thus issued a media black-out on the issue.
+As reported earlier by The Inquisitr, there were rumors that Prince William had thus issued a media blackout on the issue.
 However, while the royal family may hold sway with the British media, they have little control over Twitter.

 Many users were particularly upset that William, who had seen the disastrous consequences of extra-marital affairs firsthand with Charles and Diana, would follow the same path.

-A number of also users were horrified that William’s reported cheating happened while Kate was pregnant with Prince Louis.
+A number of users were horrified that William’s reported cheating happened while Kate was pregnant with Prince Louis.
 The young prince just turned one on April 23.

 However, the overwhelming sentiment on Twitter was disgust at the hypocrisy of the British tabloids.
-Many believe that the British media are particularly critical of new royal Meghan Markle over minor offenses, begging the question of why they did not hold Prince William to even a similar standard.
+Many believe that the British media are particularly critical of new royal Meghan Markle over minor offenses, begging the question of why they did not hold Prince William to a similar standard.

 April Reign, the founder of #oscarssowhite, used a Game of Thrones meme to express her anger.